jengalas/bwaf-bbw/about/boardandstaff.md

     link_url: ''
     link_text: ''
   portrait:
-  - title: 'Annya Ramírez-Jiménez, AIA '
-    title_role: Trustee
-    description: Annya Ramírez-Jiménez, AIA, is a Director at Marvel.
-She oversees the architecture staff of the firm.
-Annya tackles complex projects with ease and is focused on achieving consensus from stakeholders while maintaining a clear design voice for each project.
-As a passionate advocate for equity, her career focuses in building a more equitable city that balances its resources to serve all residents.
-She is currently leading multiple projects at various scales, from the design and development of Rockaway Village; a new neighborhood in Queens which will revitalize downtown Far Rockaway to various city sponsored civic projects in the Bronx including the Bronx Arts Museum Renovation.
-Annya was raised in Puerto Rico, and attended the University of Puerto Rico School of Architecture, then settled in New York City after obtaining a Master of Architecture degree from Columbia University GSAPP in 2003.
-She currently serves as a board member for The Clemente Center, a Puerto Rican and Latinx cultural space in the Lower East Side and is a member of the AIANY Honors Committee.
-    image: "/v1643045203/Annya_Headshot-min_qm0qnb.jpg"
   - title: Beverly Willis, FAIA
     image: "/v1618329223/bev_1_zgox9n.jpg"
     description: Beverly Willis, FAIA, is an artist, architect, author and philanthropist.